ptrpl4/bash-mac/leftovers/software-engineering/semantic-versioning.md

 # Semantic versioning

-The basic structure of semantic versioning, also known as [semver](https://semver.org/), goes like this:&#x20;
+The basic structure of semantic versioning, also known as [semver](https://semver.org/), goes like this:

 `Major.Minor.Patch`